Auckland Pride’s COVID-19 Plan:

 Auckland Pride has refreshed our How To Plan a Pride Event in a Pandemic resource for event organisers.
 It provides updated advice based on our response in 2021, and centres around three key principles: Plan ahead, be transparent, and be consistent.
+The resource also provides more detail about our rollout of vaccine mandates across the Festival.
 You can read the guide here:

-All event organisers must follow the NZ COVID-19 Event Sector Voluntary Code in the execution of their event, must have registrations/tickets available in advance of the event, display NZ COVID Tracer QR Codes, and have a plan for their event if Auckland has to move up Alert Levels.
+All event organisers must follow the NZ COVID-19 Event Sector Voluntary Code in the execution of their event, must have registrations/tickets available in advance of the event, display NZ COVID Tracer QR Codes, and have a plan for their event if restrictions are imposed in Auckland.

 Individual events will have their COVID-19 contingency plans available on their event listing on the Auckland Pride Website.
-Event organisers will largely follow these in the event of moving Alert Levels but are subject to change.
-All changes to events will be listed in a media release, and updates will be provided in the COVID-19 section of the event listing that will specifically mention the relevant change in Alert Level.
+Event organisers will largely follow these in the event of restrictions being imposed but are subject to change.
+All changes to events will be listed in a media release, and updates will be provided in the COVID-19 section of the event listing.